mebs/CM4-NAS/README.md

 There is a *Fab* folder at the repo's root.
 This folder contains all the files that you need to order PCBs from a manufacturer.
 You will find in the folder a Fab.zip archive that is all you need to order from JLC PCB.
 I'll make sure that the archive is always updated as the design is changed.

 ### Required Parts
-I'll do a more detailed breakdown of all the parts as I build this document (resistor values etc.), but it's worth mentioning the parts that have specific footprints and were used to design the board.
-Links to DigiKey Canada are provided.
+Other than the standard caps and resistors, here are the components you will need if you want to assemble the board:
-- **[High density connectors](https://www.digikey.ca/en/products/detail/hirose-electric-co-ltd/DF40C-100DS-0.4V%2851%29/1969495)**: You will need these to connect the CM4 to the board.
+- **High density connectors** ([digikey](https://www.digikey.ca/en/products/detail/hirose-electric-co-ltd/DF40C-100DS-0.4V%2851%29/1969495),[LCSC](https://lcsc.com/product-detail/Mezzanine-Connectors-Board-to-Board_HRS-Hirose-DF40C-100DS-0-4V-51_C597931.html)): You will need these to connect the CM4 to the board.
 They can be very daunting, but I found [this video](https://www.youtube.com/watch?v=eukcrFc18P4) of someone neatly soldering them with a hot air gun.
 Never did it myself, can't wait to try when I get the hot air gun.
-- **[MagJack](https://www.digikey.ca/en/products/detail/bel-fuse-inc/0826-1G1T-43-F/2107992)**: I made the footprint for this specific one.
+- **MagJack** ([digikey](https://www.digikey.ca/en/products/detail/bel-fuse-inc/0826-1G1T-43-F/2107992)): I made the footprint for this specific one.
+It's expensive and I should have looked on LCSC before ordering.
-- **[Fan controller](https://www.digikey.ca/en/products/detail/microchip-technology/EMC2301-1-ACZL-TR/4696431)**: This chip is the exact same one that is on the official IO board and it's controlled by the CM4 through I²C.
+- **Fan controller** ([digikey](https://www.digikey.ca/en/products/detail/microchip-technology/EMC2301-1-ACZL-TR/4696431), [LCSC](https://lcsc.com/product-detail/_MICROCHIP_EMC2301-1-ACZL-TR_EMC2301-1-ACZL-TR_C148036.html)): This chip is the exact same one that is on the official IO board and it's controlled by the CM4 through I²C.
-- **[ESD sinks](https://www.digikey.ca/en/products/detail/texas-instruments/TPD4EUSB30DQAR/2503671)**: They are optional in my (very uninformed) opinion.
+- **ESD sinks** ([digikey](https://www.digikey.ca/en/products/detail/texas-instruments/TPD4EUSB30DQAR/2503671), [LCSC](https://lcsc.com/product-detail/Diodes-ESD_Texas-Instruments-TPD4EUSB30DQAR_C90627.html)): They are optional in my (very uninformed) opinion.
 I think they were included on the IO board for POE applications mostly.
-- **[Signal buffer](https://www.digikey.ca/en/products/detail/diodes-incorporated/74LVC1G07SE-7/2356550)**: Used to buffer RUN_PG signal to be able to wake the CM4 from a sleep state.
+- **Signal buffer** ([digikey](https://www.digikey.ca/en/products/detail/diodes-incorporated/74LVC1G07SE-7/2356550), [LCSC](https://lcsc.com/product-detail/Logic-Buffers-Drivers-Receivers-Transceivers_Diodes-Incorporated-74LVC1G07SE-7_C67531.html)): Used for the power LED and to buffer RUN_PG signal to be able to wake the CM4 from a sleep state.
 Not needed if you're not planning on doing that.
+- **HDMI connector** ([LCSC](https://lcsc.com/product-detail/Audio-Video-Connectors_SOFNG-HDMI-019S_C111617.html)): Basic full size HDMI connector.

 ### Building
 To build the board, you will need a soldering iron and a hot air gun (or a reflow oven).
 I would recommend starting with the Hirose high density connectors as they are without a doubt the hardest part.
 [This video](https://www.youtube.com/watch?v=eukcrFc18P4) I referred to earlier is a good starting point, it makes for a fine tutorial.